Roy Watling: Biography

-While much of his work has been in identifying and expanding knowledge of fungi in the tropics, Watling has also done extensive research in much of the UK and North America.
+While much of his work has been identifying and expanding knowledge of fungi in the tropics, Watling has also done extensive research in much of the UK and North America.
 He is listed as an author of over 500 fungal taxa in the nomenclatural database MycoBank.
 An example of Watling's work in Scotland can be seen in a 1983 study detailing the fungal populations of the Hebrides; this study highlights how little is known of fungi in some isolated locations in the United Kingdom.
-Working along with R. W. G. Dennis, Watling published several papers adding to the 1,787 species of fungi located on the Island of Mull in the Inner Hebrides.
-The unique geographic composition of these islands, as well as limited human influence makes the Hebrides an interesting location for fungal diversity.
-His work in the Shetland Islands, Hebrides, and northern Scotland provides insight into distribution patterns of Russula, Laccaria, Inocybe, Cortinarius, Amanita nivalis, Omphalina alpina and Omphalina hudsoniana (as well as other taxa) in relation to climatic and geographical variance.
-This information was further updated with a publication in 1994 with his publication of the Fungus Flora of Shetland, and in 1999 publication of The Fungus Flora of Orkney.
-Further research into the alpine arctic relationship with fungi can be seen in his study of seven taxa of coprophilous fungi in the Falkland Islands.
+Working with R. W. G. Dennis, Watling published several papers adding to the 1,787 fungi on the Island of Mull in the Inner Hebrides.
+The unique geographic composition of these islands and limited human influence make the Hebrides an exciting location for fungal diversity.
+His work in the Shetland Islands, Hebrides, and northern Scotland provides insight into distribution patterns of Russula, Laccaria, Inocybe, Cortinarius, Amanita nivalis, Omphalina alpina and Omphalina hudsoniana (as well as other taxa) about climatic and geographical variance.
+This information was further updated in 1994 with his publication of The Fungus Flora of Shetland and in 1999 publication of The Fungus Flora of Orkney.
+Further research into the alpine, arctic relationship with fungi can be seen in his study of seven taxa of coprophilous fungi in the Falkland Islands.

-Watling has written books which range from high degrees of specificity on topics like Boletus diversity, to entry-level mycology books.
-He was one of the editors of the first compendium of Basidiomycota of the British isles.
-His work has also had wider global impacts outside of the fungi kingdom.
-His work focusing on chloromethane production provides evidence of the role of white-rot fungi in the tropical rain forest methane cycle.
-This is especially critical with wider impacts of global warming and de-forestation impacts of the tropics.
+Watling has written books ranging from high specificity on topics like Boletus diversity to entry-level mycology books.
+He was one of the editors of the first compendium of Basidiomycota of the British Isles.
+His work has also had broader global impacts outside of the fungi kingdom.
+His work focusing on chloromethane production provides evidence of the role of white-rot fungi in the tropical rainforest methane cycle.
+This is especially critical with the broader global warming and deforestation impacts of the tropics.
 This research was further developed by a study published in 2005 that found that fungi are one of the largest sources of atmospheric chloromethane production.
-This information also suggests the greater impact that white-rot wood decay fungi have in development of a microbial soil sink for chloromethane.
+This information also suggests the more significant impact of white-rot wood decay fungi in developing a microbial soil sink for chloromethane.

 Watling has also worked on developmental studies of fungal fruit bodies.
-His work has contributed to polymorphism studies with Psilocybe merdaria, and with dimorphism in Entoloma abortivum.
+His work has contributed to polymorphism studies with Psilocybe merdaria and dimorphism in Entoloma abortivum.
 Watling was also the first to correctly identify and describe a parasitic relationship between Entoloma and Armillaria in their carpophoroid form.
-While debate is still on the parasitic relationship of whom parasitises whom, Watling's discovery has shed light on a new relationship of fungi on an important edible mushroom.
+While the debate is still on the parasitic relationship of whom parasitises whom, Watling's discovery has shed light on a new relationship between fungi on an important edible mushroom.
 Watling has studied the genus Armillaria.
-A compendium was published in 1982, as well as studies of Armillaria in Australia and the United States.
+A compendium was published in 1982, and studies of Armillaria in Australia and the United States.